Code-Institute-Submissions/MS1-Portfolio-4/README.md

 -   ### User stories

-    -   #### First Time Visitor
+    -   #### First Time and Returning Visitor

+        1. As a First Time Visitor i would like to understand the main purpose of the site.
-        1. As a First Time Visitor, I want to understand this is a portfolio of an industrial designer.
+        2. I want to understand this is a portfolio of an industrial designer.
-    	2. I want to easily navigate through the website and find information about the designer and showcase of his work.
+    	3. I want to easily navigate through the website and find information about the designer and showcase of his work.

-	-   #### Returning Visitor
+        4. To be able to view the content on any device or browser.
-	    1. As a returning visitor, I would like to find a way of contacting him.
+        5. As a returning visitor, I would like to find a way of contacting him.
-	    2. As a returning visitor, I would like to follow him on social networks.
+	    6. I would like to follow him on social networks.

-    -   ### Design
+    -   ## Design
+        ### Structure
+    -   The site consists of 3 main pages, "Home", "Works" and "Projects", this last one will have, for now, 4 subpages that will contain images of each specific project, this will be updated with new projects over time.

-    -   The Design was minimalistic, with small letters and grey colors, this was done with the idea of making the images stand out from the background.
+    -   The design is minimalistic, with small letters and grey colors, this was done with the idea of making the images stand out from the background.
+    -   I used grey colors so it would not drive the focus from the images, which are the most important part of the website.
     -   #### Typography
-        -   The Poppins font is the main font used throughout the whole website with Sans Serif as the fallback font in the case for any reason the font isn't being imported into the site correctly.
+        -   The Poppins font is the main font used throughout the whole website with Sans Serif as the the fallback font in the case for any reason the font isn't being imported into the site correctly.

     -   #### Imagery
         -   All images were created and provided by Juan Pablo Tazzioli, in some cases we used